-His early career dealt mainly with the new and sprawling utilities, and brought him to the attention of the General Electric Company.
+His early career was with the new and sprawling utilities, and brought him to the attention of the General Electric Company.
 Joining it in 1913 as vice president and general counsel, and becoming chairman in 1922, with Gerard Swope as president, he soon transformed, with Swope’s impressive aid, a large national enterprise into a dominant international one.
 They were a singularly effective team, enterprising at home and abroad, and notably progressive in labor relations.
-Always the entrepreneur, in 1919 Young saw the possibilities of the ‘wireless’ and so set up the Radio Corporation of America.
+Always the entrepreneur, Young saw the possibilities of the ‘wireless’ and so set up the Radio Corporation of America.
 This is a life of a titan of business, built on the classical pattern of American success.